srutherhub/Self-hosted-blog-in-go/README.md

-# Go Markdown Web Server
+# Go Markdown Blog Web Server

 This project is a simple web server written in Go that serves markdown files.
 It's designed as a learning experience for myself to explore Go's capabilities, particularly in web development and file system interaction.
 I've also made it publicly available to showcase my work and provide a useful tool for others.